redeyejedi31/VirginMediaHub5/README.md

     }
 }
 ```
-When a token is generated, it will not be possible to login from a web browser, you should delete it after you have finished using it or it will delete itself after 10 minutes of inactivity.
+Generating a token will disable web browser login.
+Tokens should be deleted after use or they will automatically expire after 10 minutes of inactivity.
 #### Delete Token
 ```console
 curl --location --request DELETE 'http://192.168.0.1/rest/v1/user/3/token/e7a3c625616b8ad58493e1a9c91181c3' \
 --header 'Authorization: Bearer e7a3c625616b8ad58493e1a9c91181c3'
 ```
-No response will be returned when running the Delete Token.
-An incorrect/invalid key will return:
+A successful Delete Token request will not return a response.
+An invalid or incorrect key will result in the following:
 ```json
 {"status":401,"message":"Unauthorized","errorCode":7}
 ```